netdata/netdata/collectors/ebpf.plugin/README.md

 The following options are accepted:

 -  `static`:  This option is preferred for high loaded or dedicated servers.
-It will use more memory, but it needs less iteration with kernels.
+It will use more memory, but it needs less interation with the kernels.
 This is the default option.
 -  `dynamic`:  When the plugin runs with this option, it will allocate memory for a specific PID when the PID is used, but it needs to use a minimum necessary for these future PIDs.
 Because it will allocate during runtime, it will need more iteration with the kernel.
 This is the preferred method when the host has a small amount of memory.